PublicMakings/6040cnc/readme.md

 than the eBay sellers (who are probably just selling outdated/knockoff versions of the OmioCNC product).
 These kits come with some nice extras, like a tool touchoff sensor and a USB-based controller.
-The tradeoff is that you're looking at ~$300 for shipping from China.
+The tradeoff is that you're looking at ~$300 for shipping from China and need to find/purchase your own compatible machine controller software.

 #### Additional Considerations